-VI DEGREE OF BACHELOR OF SCIENCE IN MEDICAL SCIENCE
+V DEGREE OF BACHELOR OF SCIENCE IN DENTAL SCIENCE

-The Degree of Bachelor of Science in Medical Science is governed by Resolution No. 533 of the University Court which came into effect on 1 October 2004 with provision that:
+The Degree of BSc (DentSci) is governed by Resolution No. 382 of the University Court which came into effect on 20 October 1993.
+The relevant provisions are as follows:

-- 1. The Degree of Bachelor of Science in Medical Science (BSc (MedSci)) may be awarded by the University of Glasgow as an Ordinary Degree or as a Degree with Honours in one or more principal subjects.
+- 1. The Degree of Bachelor of Science in Dental Science BSc (DentSci) may be conferred by the University of Glasgow as an Ordinary Degree or as a Degree with Honours in one or more principal subjects.
 The Degree may not be awarded honoris causa tantum.
-The Degree shall not be recognised as a primary qualification conferring the right of registration on the Medical Register. - 2.
-The Senate may, with the consent of the University Court, make regulations governing the award of the Degree. - 3.
-Every candidate for the Degree, unless granted a concession or exemption under Regulations made under this Resolution, must attend during no fewer than four academic sessions courses of instruction in the University of Glasgow in the subjects of study prescribed by Regulations made under this Resolution and must pass the examinations similarly prescribed.
+The Degree shall not be recognised as a primary qualification conferring the right of registration on the Dental Registrar. - Every candidate for the Degree, unless granted a concession or exemption under Regulations made under this Resolution, must attend during not less than four academic sessions courses of instruction in the University of Glasgow in the subjects of study prescribed by Regulations made under this Resolution and must pass the examinations similarly prescribed. - The examiners for the Degree shall be persons in the University of Glasgow who conduct courses qualifying towards the Degree and such additional examiners as the University Court may appoint, on the recommendation of the Senate.